StultusEstQuiHocLegit/CFDATAX/README.md

 | GroverGScore | Grover G-score | three‑ratio discriminant model, formula: `1.650*(CurrentAssets - CurrentLiabilities)/assets + 3.404*OperatingIncomeLoss/assets - 0.016*NetIncomeLoss/assets + 0.057`. |
 | BeneishMScore | Beneish M-score | flags potential earnings manipulation using eight year‑over‑year indices (DSRI, GMI, AQI, SGI, DEPI, SGAI, TATA, LVGI), formula: `-4.84 + 0.92*DSRI + 0.528*GMI + 0.404*AQI + 0.892*SGI + 0.115*DEPI - 0.172*SGAI + 4.679*TATA - 0.327*LVGI`. |
 | PiotroskiFScore | Piotroski F-score (0‑9) | sum of nine binary signals on profitability, leverage, liquidity and operating efficiency, each signal equals 1 when an improvement condition is met, else 0. |

+## DataProcessor1.php

+`DataProcessor1.php` calls the OpenAI API to rate the expected likelihood of bankruptcy for each company-year in `financials.csv` and `financials_solvent.csv`.
+It runs two rounds per row per batch: the base round uses only the original financial columns, while the extended round also includes the derived ratios and scores.
+Before sending data to the model, `idpk` is removed and `CIK` is renamed to `CompanyID` to decrease payload size and increase clarity.
+The resulting percentages are stored in the rows `AIExpectedLikelihoodOfBankruptcyBase` and `AIExpectedLikelihoodOfBankruptcyExtended`, which are added to both CSV files correspondingly.

+**Note:** For replication, before running the script, edit `config.php` and replace `SAMEPLACEHOLDERFORTHEAPIKEY` with your actual API key.